An approach with unlimited potential

 Magnetoencephalography (MEG) and Magnetocardiography (MCG): Optically Pumped Magnetometers (OPMs), powered by atomic vapor cells, are emerging as a promising alternative to traditional SQUID systems for measuring the brain’s and heart’s faint magnetic fields.
 Operating at room temperature and close to the scalp, OPMs offer improved spatial resolution, portability, and lower infrastructure costs, advancing neurological and cardiac diagnostics accessibility.

-Medical Imaging and Diagnostics: Beyond MEG/MCG, the high sensitivity of atomic vapor cell-based sensors is being investigated for novel medical imaging techniques, potentially detecting subtle physiological changes associated with disease.
-Their ability to detect extremely weak magnetic or electromagnetic signals opens new possibilities for diagnostic innovation.
+Medical Imaging and Diagnostics: Beyond MEG/MCG, the high sensitivity of atomic vapor cell-based sensors is being investigated for novel medical imaging techniques, potentially detecting subtle physiological changes associated with disease, for example for magnetomyography and pint-of-care diagnostic.

 Space and defense industry